-Amy attained her MA degree majoring in Migration and Ethnic Studies, from Universiteit van Amsterdam in December 2003.
-In 2001, she graduated from the University at Albany with an MA in Sociology.
-In 2003, Amy started her career as a programme manager at the Universiteit van Amsterdam, and in 2008 she became the Project Coordinator of the National Institute for the study of Dutch Slavery and its Legacy.
-From 2009 to 2010, she was a lecturer in Webster University, teaching Applied Behavioural and Social Sciences.
-Meanwhile, she became the lecturer in the Nyenrode New Business School in subject of Leadership and Transformative Business, Sociology and Cross Cultural Management.
-At the same business school she became the Educational Development Officer in 2015.
-Amy has worked for Wittenborg University of Applied Sciences from October 2017 as a senior lecturer in the subjects of Entrepreneurship and Society, Entrepreneurial Behaviour, Management, Leadership & Organisation, and Sociology & Organisational Behaviour.
+Amy Abdou, MA, attained her MA degree majoring in Migration and Ethnic Studies from the University of Amsterdam, the Netherlands, in December 2003.
+In 2001, she graduated from the University at Albany, US, with an MA in Sociology.
+In 2003, Amy started her career as a programme manager at the University of Amsterdam, and in 2008 she became the Project Coordinator of the National Institute for the study of Dutch Slavery and its Legacy.
+From 2009 to 2010, she was a lecturer at Webster University, the Netherlands, teaching Applied Behavioural and Social Sciences.
+She then became a lecturer in the Nyenrode New Business School, the Netherlands, in Leadership and Transformative Business, Sociology and Cross-Cultural Management.
+At the same business school, she became the Educational Development Officer in 2015.
+Amy has worked for Wittenborg since October 2017 as a senior lecturer in the subjects of Entrepreneurship and Society, Entrepreneurial Behaviour, Management, Leadership & Organisation, and Sociology & Organisational Behaviour.